reliverse/rempts/README.md

   Seamlessly combines positional and named arguments with zero configuration, auto-parsing booleans, strings, numbers, arrays, and even supporting negated flags like `--no-flag`.

 - **Customizable Behavior:**
-  Options such as `fileBasedCmds.enable`, `cmdsRootPath`, and `autoExit` allow you to tailor the launcher's behavior.
+  Options such as `fileBased.enable`, `cmdsRootPath`, and `autoExit` allow you to tailor the launcher's behavior.
 For example, you can choose whether the process should exit automatically on error or allow manual error handling.

 - **Error Management & Usage Output:**
   The launcher provides clear error messages for missing required arguments, invalid types, or command import issues, and it automatically displays usage information for your CLI.